 The visitor centre here has plenty to keep the whole family occupied for the entire day, with highlights including the original Atlantis Space Shuttle, a Saturn V moon rocket, a 3D IMAX theatre, a launch simulator and the Astronaut Hall of Fame.
 There’s also opportunity to see actual launches, with a full schedule available on their website.

-The Kennedy Space Center Visitor is located approximately 50 miles (45 minutes) from downtown Orlando, on the eastern coast of Florida at Cape Canaveral.
+The Kennedy Space Center Visitor Complex is about 50 miles from downtown Orlando, on the eastern coast of Florida at Cape Canaveral.

 - Gatorland Admission

 - Sleuths Mystery Dinner Show

 - Eat and Play Card – 1 Card for 4 Travelers

 - Crayola Experience Admission